ctmurphey/ML-BaseballHoF/README.md

 ### `README`:
 Provides documentation and links to all necessary downloads.

+### `baseballstats.py`:
+A collection of different functions for generating different stats based off the database.
+Most functions will just take the playerID and output a float (or int).
+Makes the notebook files much cleaner by allowing many of the functions, especially the ones that will likely be called across different notebooks, collected all in one place.

 ### `playwithdata.ipynb`:
 First step of the code.
 Just loading it into a pandas dataframe and doing some basic data visualization with it.
 This acts as both a sanity check that the data loading works and practice for manipulating/sorting the data for the main files later on.
 No ML model will be trained here.